Authored by the expert who managed and guided the team behind the Japan Property Pack

 Does a property price drop look likely in Fukuoka as of 2026?

-As of January 2026, the likelihood of a meaningful property price drop in Fukuoka over the next 12 months looks low to medium, mainly because local demand drivers remain strong even as borrowing costs rise.
+As of 2026, the risk of a meaningful Fukuoka property price drop over the next 12 months looks medium for overpriced new condos, but low to medium for well-located resale homes.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Fukuoka.